cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-9-value-of-info-video-3.md

     \ comments are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: x2Y9IdbVd9g
 ---
 This video outlines the process valuing information for a particular test.
 It demonstrates the complexity of process and the difficulty of obtaining the needed data.
-It motivates the practical approach in next video.
+It motivates the practical approach in the next video.